Wide-band timing of GMRT discovered millisecond pulsars: Introduction

-As it's first real application, \cite{2021ApJS..252....5A} reported wide-band timing results for 47 NANOGrav MSPs with a range of frequency coverage: 1.4 GHz (with a bandwidth of $\sim$600 MHz), 800 MHz (with a bandwidth of $\sim$ 186 MHz) and 430 MHz (with a bandwidth 25-50 MHz).
-The detailed comparisons with narrow-band timing results for these MSPs establish the potential of wide-band timing in achieving higher timing and DM precision.
-In this work, we present the results of applying wide-band timing analysis for four GMRT discovered MSPs (having flux densities around a mJy) with the uGMRT in band-3 (300-500 MHz) and band-4 (550-750 MHz).
-We also highlight results for a few bright PTA MSPs observed with the uGMRT in band-3 and band-5 (1060-1460 MHz) for validation of the wide-band timing pipeline.
+{In this work,} we present the results of applying WB timing analysis for four GMRT discovered MSPs with the uGMRT in band-3 (300$-$500 MHz) and band-4 (550$-$750 MHz). {We validate the WB analysis pipeline with a few bright PTA MSPs observed with the uGMRT in band-3 and band-5 (1060$-$1460 MHz)}.
 Since the frequency-dependent effects are much more prominent at low frequencies, the observing bands of uGMRT, specially band-3 with 0.5 fractional bandwidth, demonstrate effectiveness of pulse-profile modeling with frequency.
-Observation and data processing details are provided in Section \ref{sec:post}.
-Section \ref{sec:techniques} contains the details of the narrow-band and wide-band timing techniques.
-Section \ref{sec:Results} contains the measurements obtained from two timing analysis and compare that with some of the existing results (\cite{2021arXiv210105334K}, \cite{2021ApJS..252....5A} and \cite{2021arXiv211206908N}).
-In Section \ref{sec:conclusions} we summarise the improvements seen with the wide-band timing analysis.
+Observation and data processing details are provided in section \ref{sec:Observations}.
+Section \ref{sec:techniques} contains the details of the NB and WB timing techniques.
+Section \ref{sec:Results} contains the measurements obtained from two timing analysis and comparisons with some of the existing results (\cite{2021arXiv210105334K}, \cite{2021ApJS..252....5A} and \cite{2021arXiv211206908N}).
+In Section \ref{sec:conclusions} we summarise the improvements seen with the WB timing analysis.